HappyStinson/rasmusnordling.se/dreams.md

 ---
 layout: page
-title: Goals
+title: Dreams
-permalink: /goals/
+permalink: /dreams/
 ---

 On this page I'll list all the things I would like to achieve during my life time.
 It will be the backbone of this entire blog and most of my future posts will be related to achieving things on this list.

-I have decided to organize my goals into [nine life areas](https://travisrobertson.com/sales-marketing/9-life-areas-goal-setting-2/) as proposed by Travis Robertson.
+I have decided to organize my dreams into [nine life areas](https://travisrobertson.com/sales-marketing/9-life-areas-goal-setting-2/) as proposed by Travis Robertson.

 ## Business/Career